ambitioninc/django-entity/README.md

     # Create an Account model defined from above
     account = Account.objects.create(email='hello@hello.com')

-    # Get its entity object from the entity table
+    # Get its entity object from the entity table using the get_for_obj function
     entity = Entity.objects.get_for_obj(account)

 ## How Do I Specify Relationships And Additonal Metadata About My Entities?